Vladimirirr/Silver/README.md

 Just for now:

 1. Clone the repo.
-2. Start a local static http server in `Examples/*`.
+2. Start a local static http server in `/examples/*`.
 3. See how it works.

+# Spec

+Silver has complete typing and testing support.

 # License